Places

 FAQs

 - Q: Do we need visas?
 A: Hungary is part of the Schengen Area; U.S. and Canadian travelers can enter visa-free up to 90 days.
-We guide other nationalities through requirements and upcoming ETIAS updates.
+We guide other nationalities through requirements and ETIAS updates.

 - Q: Are thermal baths suitable for all ages?
 A: Yes—most baths welcome groups; we arrange private changing facilities, guide on etiquette, and offer alternate activities for those who prefer not to soak.